quantavil/mpv-usoc/README.md

 # uosc Auto-Installer for MPV

-Automatically installs and configures [uosc](https://github.com/tomasklaen/uosc) - a modern UI for MPV media player on Fedora-based systems.
+Automatically installs and configures [uosc](https://github.com/tomasklaen/uosc) - a modern UI for MPV media player on Linux-based systems.

 ## Features